 - If a template part has content and is Private, it will only display for users with the ability to edit posts (typically Editors/Administrators).

-- If a template part is no content or is a Draft, it will not display.
+- If a template part has no content or is a Draft, it will not display.

 Mai Theme has all of the following template parts available.